Important advice from Alaska DUI Attorneys

 ALCOHOL TREATMENT PROGRAMS

-People who have been arrested for DUI sometimes ask us if they should get alcohol treatment.
+People who have been arrested for DUI sometimes ask our attorneys if they should get alcohol treatment.
 Our expertise is in the legal field.
 Our job is to achieve the best possible result in your court case, and we will do everything possible to resolve your case in a manner that serves your best interests.
 Rather or not you pursue treatment is a decision we will happily discuss with you, but is ultimately your decision.

 In addition, if your license should be revoked for a first offense, enrollment in an alcohol treatment program is required for you to obtain a limited (work) permit.
 In that event, you would need to contact ASAP (Alaska Alcohol Safety Action Program) to enroll in a state approved program.
 The telephone number for ASAP in Palmer is 746-6260 website http://www.hss.state.ak.us/dbh/prevention/programs/asap/default.htm.
 It never hurts, in attempting to negotiate a DUI charge to a lesser offense, if you have already enrolled in an alcohol treatment program before your case is ultimately resolved.
 Finally, if the court should later order you to complete treatment recommended by ASAP, you will not have to repeat that treatment if you have already done so through ASAP.